UltraDiuve/City_Pooling/docs/source/Build and deploy.rst

 Tests have to be written and run prior to any deployment to production.
 The package used on this project is `Pytest <https://docs.pytest.org/en/latest/>`_.

-There is a little boilerplate I had to come to to make it work.
+There is a small hack I had to come to to make it work.

 As the modules to be tested are in the `src` folder, the beginning of the test files looks like: